WhatHouse?: History

 WhatHouse? is owned by independent publisher WhatHouse Digital Ltd. Its sister company, Globalspan Media Ltd publishes Show House magazine, a monthly magazine for housebuilders and organises the annual WhatHouse?
 Awards.

-Background
+Interface

 The www.whathouse.com portal allows potential buyers to browse and search through a range of new properties.
 It covers the affordable housing options for first-time buyers and key workers, such as shared equity shared ownership.
 There are daily property news and site reviews.

 In July 2012, whathouse.com announced a 3-year sponsorship deal with Wolverhampton Wanderers F.C., where the brand name appeared on players' shirts for all first team games.